miklevin/MikeLev.in/_posts/2025-03-08-nix-flake-python.md

 ### Why Nix+Pip Beats Other Package Managers

 You don't really need Poetry, Pipenv or any of those other things, though I suppose you could work them in if you really wanted to.
+I also left out `conda` because since PyPI added "wheels", conda feels redundant.
+But adjust to taste.
+There's nothing you can't just add.

-But nix+pip seems to be the sweet spot for optimum system-control for trading environments around, and optimum pip-installable freedom for not feeling stifled by nix.
+I tried keeping it pretty minimal, tackling just the cross-platform stuff, taking advantage of your GPU's, and giving you the pip-install freedom.
+So, nix+pip seems to be the sweet spot for optimum system-control for trading environments around, taking advantage of your hardware, and not feeling stifled.

 ### The Best of Both Worlds: Freedom and Control